nasa/cumulus-dashboard/TABLES.md

 ## Dumb vs smart sort

 Dumb sorting uses react-table's built in sort functionality to sort table data that has **already** been received from the API.
 Smart sorting initiates a new API request, passing the sort parameter to the server (elasticsearch) which returns a sorted response.
-The `maunalSortBy` option passed to `useTable()` tells react-table whether we are doing server-side sorting (`true`) or letting react-table sort (`false`).
+The `manualSortBy` option passed to `useTable()` tells react-table whether we are doing server-side sorting (`true`) or letting react-table sort (`false`).

 When sorting on multiple columns, select the first column, hold down the shift key, and select another column.